charleywright/School/README.md

-This repository is created and designed to be viewed using [Obsidian](https://obsidian.md/)
+This repository is created and designed to be viewed using [Obsidian](https://obsidian.md/).
+These are not complete notes, they are only the bits I went over for revision before prelims so quite a lot of content is missing